 Her show, Ivory Black and Titanium White Project: Transparency and Distortion will took place Nov.
 17 to 28 at the Anna Leonowens Gallery.

 “I really love it here.
 It’s a great place to put your head down and work,” says Julie, who earned her BFA and MFA from UQAM (Montreal).
 “Everything has been so smooth and easy.”

 The Robert Pope Foundation provides support of artists, public art galleries, cancer patients, palliative care and community wellness in the name of Robert Pope, a Nova Scotia artist and NSCAD alumnus who died of Hodgkin’s Disease in 1992.
 The artist in residence at NSCAD is named in memory of Robert Pope’s parents Bill and Isabel Pope.
 Past Bill and Isabel Pope Artist’s Residency in Painting include Colin Dorward from Edmonton, AB; Rachel MacFarlane from Toronto, ON; and Rick Leong from Victoria, BC.

-Colin Muir Dorward has this to say about his time as the Pope Foundation Artist in Residence:
+Colin Muir Dorward has this to say about his time as the William and Isabel Pope Artist’s Residency in Painting: